10 Important Questions To Ask Yourself Before Deploying iPads

-8. What is the role of learner in iPad use?
+8. What is the role of the learner in iPad use?
 Can they choose which apps they use to solve a problem?
 Suggest better apps for better problem-solving?
-Switch between tasks, assignments, and activities freely, or a follow-only approach?
+Switch between tasks, assignments, and activities freely or a follow-only approach?

 9. Is the learning environment you design and manage technology-centered, standards-centered, data-centered, or student-centered?

 10. How can you experiment with new instructional styles to take advantage of mobile learning devices in the classroom?
 For example, quick, open-ended, digital problem-solving competitions that utilize quick bursts of higher-level thinking skills in individual and collaborative arrangements.